Is Adobe Acrobat Redaction Safe? Real Failures Examined

 This assumption is dangerous.
 Adobe's redaction features have fundamental limitations that leave sensitive data exposed, even when documents appear properly redacted.
-Understanding these risks is essential for anyone handling confidential information, from legal professionals filing court documents to healthcare organizations sharing medical records.
+Legal professionals filing court documents, healthcare organizations sharing medical records, and compliance teams producing regulatory responses all face the same problem: Adobe's tools look like they work, but often don't.

 When redaction only looks secure